vatsal-py-lab/f1-performance-analytics/README.md

 <h3 align = "center"><i><b>Unlocking insights from every lap of Formula 1 with FastF1</i></b></h3>

 <h6>Note: The project is currently in development and will be deployed in December following rigorous testing.
-Visuals for the project have been made available for portfolio purposes, allowing recruiters to view its progress and design.</h6>
+Visuals for the project have been made available for portfolio purposes, allowing stakeholders/recruiters to view its progress and design.</h6>

 ---